xzzhang2/xzzhang2.github.io/pages/pubs.md

 description: Xinzhi Zhang's publications
 ---

-As a social scientist by training, I am now devoted to the research on comparative political communication, digital journalism, and digital humanities, with computational methods (social network analysis, text mining, and machine learning), online experiments, and comparative social survey data.
+My research focuses on comparative political communication, digital journalism, public healh, and digital humanities, using computational methods (i.e., social network analysis, text mining, and machine learning), online experiments, and comparative social surveys.
 My four major research streams are:

   1. **comparative political communication** with a cross-polity and cross-disciplinary perspective;
-  2. **the sociology of news** in the digital age, focusing on the production and effects of digital news when big data analytics and AI algorithms are introduced in the newsrooms;
+  2. **the sociology of news** in the digital age, focusing on the production and effects of digital news when disruptive technologies such as big data and AI algorithms are introduced in the newsrooms;
-  3. **health communication**, focusing on how cultural and political factors, as well as medium and message features affect the effectiveness of health promotional messages in a multimedia communication environment, and
+  3. **health communication**, focusing on how cultural and political factors, as well as medium and message features affect the effectiveness of health promotional messages in a multimedia environment, and
-  4. **digital popular culture**, focusing on the reflection of gender and power in entertainment programmes.
+  4. **digital popular culture**, especially the reflection of gender and power in entertainment programmes.

  Below please find my research outputs in three categories.